-America’s homelessness epidemic displayed itself in my home city of Minneapolis in 2018 with the rise of its largest-ever tent city.
-I documented the rise of this camp, known as “The Wall” by its 300 Native American residents.
+America’s homelessness epidemic displayed itself in my home city of Minneapolis with the rise of its largest-ever tent city in 2018.
+I documented the rise of this camp known as “The Wall” by its 300 Native American residents.
 Then, I captured their stories: how they came to be at this homeless camp, what their days were like, and what their hopes for the future beyond this camp were.

 On May 19, 2019 I premiered this documentary in Minneapolis (trailer above).

-I continue hosting screenings to groups interested in homelessness, substance abuse, and Native Americans.
+I continue hosting screenings to groups interested in the topics of homelessness, substance abuse, and Native Americans.
 The proceeds from each screening are helping those in homeless situations working to build a better life.
+More details to come.

 To learn more about this film, to contribute to the cause, or to inquire about a screening, contact me at email@example.com.